FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/tools/FreeTAKUAS.md

 * Assuming that you have installed and configured your [FTS](https://freetakteam.github.io/FreeTAKServer-User-Docs/Installation/PyPi/Linux/Install.html)
 * and the  [video service](https://github.com/FreeTAKTeam/FreeTAKHub/blob/main/README.md),
 * download the [APK installation file](https://github.com/niccellular/FreeTAKUAS/releases) on your phone / tablet and follow the instructions.
-* if the installation is suvcessful you should have a new Icon
+* if the installation is successful you should have a new Icon

 ![image](https://user-images.githubusercontent.com/60719165/124396013-9d4ec380-dcdd-11eb-8cf9-bf1deaa7adc0.png)